Chris Boyle

-Christopher Boyle (born 11 August 1972 in Glasgow, Scotland) is a Fellow of the British Psychological Society, Senior Fellow of the Higher Education Academy and professor of inclusion and educational psychology at the University of Adelaide.
+Professor Christopher Boyle (born 11 August 1972 in Glasgow, Scotland) is a Fellow of the British Psychological Society, Senior Fellow of the Higher Education Academy and professor of Psychology and Inclusion (education) at the University of Adelaide.
 He has previously been an association football referee who refereed in the Australian A-League and the Scottish Premier League.
 Boyle is a qualified psychologist working in the UK and in Australia.
 He has written extensively on subjects in psychology and inclusive education.
-He is a respected academic and has authored over 100 publications on these topics.
+He is a respected academic and has authored over 150 publications on these topics.

 He edited the Australian Psychological Society's journal The Australian Educational and Developmental Psychologist between 2012 and 2017.

 Refereeing career

 Boyle has officiated matches in the Scottish Premier League and Scottish Football League, making him one of the most experienced referees in the A-League.
 He made headlines in his debut match of his A-League career when he officiated the game between Melbourne Victory and North Queensland Fury at AAMI Park.
 During the game, he awarded three penalties (two to Melbourne, and one to North Queensland), and handed out two red cards to North Queensland players Chris Grossman and Eric Akoto.